 We found 11 online brokers that are appropriate for Trading Singapore Investment Platforms.

 MTI announced a few months ago that Singapore's economy contracted by 5.4% in 2020.
 The reason for economic contraction during the year was out of the government's control.
-COVID-19, which first appeared in one city, eventually turned into a global pandemic.
-Singapore was also affected by 1000+ new cases seen in April 2020.
+COVID 19, which first appeared in one city, eventually turned into a global pandemic.
+Singapore was also affected by 1000 plus new cases seen in April 2020.

-It is 2021 now, and data shows that only around 15-20 new cases of COVID-19 appear in the country.
-So for this island city-state, the pandemic is almost over, and it's time to put it in the rearview.
+It is 2021 now, and data shows that only around 15 to 20 new cases of COVID 19 appear in the country.
+So for this island city state, the pandemic is almost over, and it's time to put it in the rearview.

-Since the pandemic is almost over, The ministry of Trade & Industry (MIT) forecast GDP growth of 4% - 6% in 2021.
+Since the pandemic is almost over, The ministry of Trade and Industry MIT forecast GDP growth of 4 percent to 6 percent in 2021.

-In the 4th quarter of 2020, the speed of economic contraction slowed down to 2.4%.
-When compared to the 5.8% contraction of the previous quarter, this was a significant improvement.
-This data is based on a year-on-year basis.
+In the 4th quarter of 2020, the speed of economic contraction slowed down to 2.4 percent.
+When compared to the 5.8 percent contraction of the previous quarter, this was a significant improvement.
+This data is based on a year on year basis.

-If we take a look at the data based on a quarter-on-quarter basis, Singapore's economy actually grew by 3.8%.
-In the last quarter, the recorded growth was 9.0%.
+If we take a look at the data based on a quarter on quarter basis, Singapore's economy actually grew by 3.8 percent.
+In the last quarter, the recorded growth was 9.0 percent.

-On a year-on-year basis, Singapore's manufacturing sector recorded growth of 10.3%.
+On a year on year basis, Singapore's manufacturing sector recorded growth of 10.3 percent.
 This growth was based on increased output in industries such as chemicals, electronics, biomedical, and engineering.
-However, if we look on a quarter-to-quarter basis, the manufacturing sector contracted by 1.4%.
+However, if we look on a quarter to quarter basis, the manufacturing sector contracted by 1.4 percent.

 While the manufacturing sector grew based on an increase out from various industries, the construction sector actually shrank during the year.
-Official data shows that the construction sector actually shrunk by 27.4% during the year.
+Official data shows that the construction sector actually shrunk by 27.4 percent during the year.

-Technology & communication sector helped the wholesale trade grow by 1.8% during the year.
+Technology and communication sector helped the wholesale trade grow by 1.8 percent during the year.
 Most of the growth was attributed to the strong performance of equipment, machinery, computers, mobiles, and supplies segment.

 The domestic market was also affected, but it was not due to a drop in global trade.
 Instead, people were forced to stay at home and even work remotely.
 Another factor was a rise in unemployment and reduced wages due to the pandemic.
-This resulted in a weak domestic market which ultimately resulted in a 4.7% contraction of retail trade.
+This resulted in a weak domestic market which resulted in a 4.7 percent contraction of retail trade.

 The contraction was seen in manufacturing, and the transport sector is almost similar.
 With a huge drop in global trade and travel restrictions inside the country, the transport sector of Singapore suffered greatly.
-On a year-on-year basis, this sector saw a contraction of 27.4%.
+On a year on year basis, this sector saw a contraction of 27.4 percent.

 Among the transport, airlines saw their profits drop as the numbers of flights coming in and out of the country dropped due to lockdown measures in the whole world.
 While the air route transport suffered, sea route transport was also no exception.
 The volume of the cargo which is transported by sea also fell to historic lows.